Ionaru/MarketBot/README.md

 - [x] Shortcuts for commonly used searches (e.g. PLEX)
 - [ ] Price tracking
 - [ ] Support for searches in Jita, Amarr & other trade hubs

+## Developer information
+Want to contribute?
+Awesome!
+Just follow these steps to get started:
+1. Fork this repository and clone the fork into a directory of your choice.
+2. Follow the Self-hosting steps to get a development version of the bot up and running
+5. Make your changes, test them and create a pull request.